bigfix/developer.bigfix.com/site/pages/relevance/guide/session/index.md

   <dd>To query and manage the computers that can be listed on the BigFix Console.</dd>

   <dt>**[Client Inspectors](./clientinspectors.html)**</dt>
-  <dd>To return the name, value and scope of BES Client settings.</dd>
+  <dd>To return the name, value, and scope of BES Client settings.</dd>

   <dt>**[UTF-8 String Inspectors](./utf8string.html)**</dt>
   <dd>8-bit Unicode Transformation Format inspectors used by the EvaluateRelevance API.</dd>